nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Revise a specific FoodDiary entry `revise`

-Opens up a window, showing the existing details of an FoodDiary entry and allows for quick corrections and updates without requiring the use of prefixes and command syntax in the UI.
+Opens up a window, showing the existing details of a FoodDiary entry and allows for quick corrections and updates without requiring the use of prefixes and command syntax in the UI.
+Mainly used to revise entry with many existing reviews as compared to using the `edit` command.

+**Available Shortcut keys for fast typists:**
-Use `TAB` key to iterate through fields, `Ctrl + S` (Windows) or `Command + S` (Mac) to save, `ESC` key to quickly exit the revise window.
+- `TAB` key to iterate through fields
+- `Ctrl + S` (Windows) or `Command + S` (Mac) to save

-Note:
+- `ESC` key to quickly exit the revise window

+**Take note when revising an entry:**
 - Leave a white-space between categories to separate them
 - Leave a white-space between schools to separate them
 - Leave a blank line to differentiate between each reviews

+**Expected behaviour: Revise window will close, showing successful edit of entry in Main Window's command box**

+**Unexpected behaviour: Revise window will close, showing error message in Main Window's command box**

 Format: `revise <INDEX>`